Robert Borg

-Robert Borg (May 27, 1913 - April 5, 2005) was an American military officer and equestrian.
+Robert John Borg (May 27, 1913 – April 5, 2005) was an American military officer and equestrian.
 He was born in Manila, Philippines.
 He placed fourth in individual dressage, and won a silver medal in team dressage at the 1948 Summer Olympics in London.
 He participated at the 1952 Summer Olympics in Helsinki, and at the 1956 Summer Olympics in Melbourne.